March 7th 2022

 Salon-worthy blow-dries without the price-tag and lengthy appointments?
-A hot brush or hot air styler is all your need
+A hot brush or hot air styler is all you need

 1. The hot air brush for wet hair

-A hot air styler combines your hair dryer and a round brush and can be used on wet hair and blows heat from inside, smoothing as it dries, meaning you only need to use one hand to achieve a salon-style blow dry.
-You can use it to lift up the roots form underneath if it has a flatter shape or to give heater-roller type curls if it's more of a barrel brush.
-It's basically your brush and blow-dry in one, especially if you struggle with blow-drying using a drier and brush separately.
+A hot air styler combines your hairdryer and a round brush and can be used on wet hair and blows heat from inside, smoothing as it dries, meaning you only need to use one hand to achieve a salon-style blow-dry.
+You can use it to lift up the roots from underneath or to give heated-roller type curls.
+It's basically your brush and hairdryer in one, especially if you struggle with blow-drying using a drier and brush separately.
 They can be on the heavier side, but give an ultra bouncy blow-dry and good root lift and also save time.

 2. The smoothing hot brush for dry hair

-3. The barrel brush to volumise dry hair
+3. The barrel brush to volumise dry or wet hair

 The main purpose of this hot brush is to add volume to your hair – it promises to give your hair twice as much volume as normal.
-It should be used on dry hair; the nylon bristles separate hair fibres and make sure each one gets the attention it needs to create volume, but also strong enough to be able to create volume.
+It should be used on dry hair; the nylon bristles separate hair fibres and make sure each one gets the attention it needs to create volume.
 You simply comb through your hair from the roots to style.
 Hold it in place for extra volume on areas you want to give real oomph to, such as the roots for a bouncy blow-dry look, or twist and hold for salon-worthy beach waves.

-Dyson recognised the demand for hot brushes to suit everyone this summer, adding hot brush attachments for fringes and shorter, fine hair to its much-loved Air Wrap (read the full low down on this minimal-damage airbrush) Up until now, the Air Wrap Styler brushes and barrels have been on the larger side at 30mm and 40mm.
-But now, two smaller 20mm brush and barrel attachments have been launched to fill the gap, meaning you can easily style your fringe - which we all know can be a struggle.
+Dyson recognised the demand for hot brushes to suit everyone this summer, adding hot brush attachments for fringes and shorter, fine hair to its much-loved Air Wrap, which can be used on wet or dry hair.
+Rather than blowing air out like a traditional dryer, it sucks air in and can curl and straighten (read the full low down on this minimal-damage airbrush).
+Up until now, the Air Wrap Styler brushes and barrels have been on the larger side at 30mm and 40mm.
+But now, two smaller 20mm brush and barrel attachments have been launched to fill the gap, meaning you can easily style your fringe as well as create tighter curls - which we all know can be a struggle.